fedef17/CO2_cool_fort/README.md

 # CO2_cool - Fortran version
-A new parameterization of the CO2 15 µm cooling in non-LTE conditions.
+A new parameterization of the CO2 15 µm cooling in non-LTE conditions for the Earth's atmosphere.

 ## Library